aer0ss/aerofs/docs/engineering/how-to/get-started.md

 ## Install AeroFS client and join the team folder

-  * Ask Weihan or Yuri to invite you to the AeroFS organization and to the `Air Computing Team` shared folder.
+  * Ask Matt to invite you to the AeroFS organization and to the `Air Computing Team` shared folder.
   * Accept the invitation via the email you received
   * Go to [https://share.aerofs.com/](https://share.aerofs.com/)
   * [Download and install the AeroFS client](https://share.aerofs.com/download).